 Showing changing exhibitions of works for sale.
 With an emphasis on affordable works The Picture Room offers the opportunity to buy paintings, prints and drawings by some of the region’s most recognised artists.

 All profits from sales made in The Picture Room directly support the Gallery’s education and exhibition activities.

-Summer opening hours for the gallery, shop and cafe.
+Winter opening hours for the gallery and shop.